 The schedule below shows how the requirements for this certificate may be met in two semesters.
 For some students, fulfilling certificate requirements may take more than two semesters to complete.
 When planning your schedule, you should consult with your advisor.

 - EDU 101 Teacher Assistant I (3)

 - MAT 180 Mathematics for Elementary School Teachers I (3)

 - PSY 100 Introduction to Psychology (3)

 - ENG 209 Introduction to Children’s Literature (3)

 - EDU 102 Teacher Assistant II (3)

 - EDU 200 Foundations of American Education (3)

 Mandatory Professional Licensure Disclosures:

-SUNY's academic programs leading to licensure or certification are carefully designed to meet and exceed New York state requirements.
-Other states frequently have their own requirements, so if your goal is to practice in another state we encourage you to check and see what each state requires.
+SUNY's academic programs leading to licensure or certification are carefully designed to meet and exceed New York State requirements.
+Other states may have their own requirements.
+If your goal is to practice in another state, please review that state's requirements.
 View professional licensure disclosures.